 One inherent characteristic of online behaviour that is confusing to many people is the automatic hate that a rebrand, or even just a new logo, inevitably generates.
 Airbnb fell prey to it.
 As did Google.
 Even Microsoft.
 The only reason that Facebook generally avoided widespread criticism with its new logo in 2015 was that the changes they made were so subtle, most didn’t even notice.

 It may split opinions amongst the graphic designers, marketers and keyboard warriors of the web, but it does two things brilliantly.
 Firstly, it puts across a message – that amongst the crazy and cluttered web, there is AOL.
 Whether that is what the leadership team at AOL and Wolff Olins originally intended remains to be seen, but it is, nonetheless, a positive message put across almost instantly.
 Secondly, AOL designed for the future.
 Nothing puts across a message of inconsistency and confusion like a constantly changing brand.
-AOL has now got a brand that could, realistically, save the company from falling victim to the constantly evolving world wide web.
+AOL has now got a brand that could, realistically, save the company from falling victim to the constantly evolving online society.

 Don’t rebrand for the sake of it